-In today’s highly competitive business environment, the roles and duties of HRM professionals is very critical to the success of the business or organisation.
+In today’s highly competitive business environment, the roles and duties of HRM professionals are very critical to the success of the business or organization.
 HRM professionals need to know latest issues, trends, legislation and best practices that will have an impact on HR and Management matters.
-This programme is for Malaysians only.
+This program is for Malaysians only.

-AeU Master in HRM provide human resources management professionals with the skills and credentials to assume management positions.
-The programme is offered on a part time basis, ideal for busy working adults looking for additional strengths to their current resume with education.
+AeU Master in HRM provides human resources management professionals with the skills and credentials to assume management positions.
+The program is offered on a part-time basis, ideal for busy working adults looking for additional strengths to their current resume with education.

-• Electives and specialisation areas allow students to get latest strategies and knowledge easily applied to working place.
+- Electives and specialization areas allow students to get latest strategies and knowledge easily applied to working place.

-• Provide evidence of prior learning experience and/or knowledge relevant to programme
+- Provide evidence of prior learning experience and/or knowledge relevant to program

-• Other qualifications recognised by the AeU Senate
+- Other qualifications recognized by the AeU Senate